Search Courses

 KPE363H1 - Sport Medicine

-This course builds on knowledge of anatomy and biomechanics acquired in earlier courses to develop a systematic understanding of risk; mechanisms of injury; common pathologies associated with physical activity; injury prevention, recognition, and initial management and some information about rehabilitation of injuries occurring in sport and physical activities.
+This course builds on knowledge of anatomy and biomechanics acquired in earlier courses to develop a systematic understanding of risk and mechanisms of injury; common pathologies associated with physical activity; and prevention, recognition, initial management and rehabilitation of injuries occurring in sport and physical activities.
 It also examines the topic of doping in sport.

 Prerequisite: ANA125H1/ANA126Y1, KPE263H1